THE EXPEDITION

 Each year, typically from May through June, these gentle giants gather off Cancún, Isla Mujeres, and Holbox to feed on plankton near the surface.
 Entering the water beside the world’s largest fish is both humbling and exhilarating, as they glide effortlessly just inches away.
 The experience is conducted by licensed operators with strict guidelines to ensure respectful, low-impact encounters.
 Warm water, good visibility, and the sheer size and grace of the whale sharks make this a true bucket-list adventure.

-22nd June - Day One - Arrive in Playa Del Carmen, presentation & prepare for diving
+1. Day One - Arrive in Cozumel, presentation & prepare for diving

 ACCOMMODATION